WildNortherner/WildNortherner/README.md

 ### Hello everyone! 👋

-I am a Data Analyst with strong marketing background in a Consumer Behaviour Analyst & Strategist roles and 10+ years of experience in creating data-driven strategic solutions for local and international brands.
+I am a Data Analyst with strong 10+ years marketing background in a Consumer Behaviour Analyst & Strategist roles and experience in creating data-driven strategic solutions for local and international brands.
 I am passionate about discovering genuine consumer needs behind numbers and statistics and leveraging data-proven insights to help businesses grow effectively.

 👩‍💻 Due to my marketing strategies experience, I understand business needs and decompose them to clear goals, extract insights from raw data and create stories based on them, recommend data-informed solutions for brands to improve products on each funnel step, manage and unite different teams and know how to speak their language.